hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/CBT/00b-VPNs.md

   ! enroll self to use the certificate
   R1(config)# crypto pki enroll LOCAL-CA

-  % Start certificate enrollment ...
+  % Start certificate enrollment <..truncated..>
   % Create a challenge password.
 You will need to verbally provide this
     password to tge CA administrator in order to revoke your certificate.
     For security reason your password will not be saved in the configuration.